Amanze Egekeze

 Amanze Ikenna Egekeze (born December 3, 1995) is a Nigerian-American professional basketball player who plays for Kataja of the Korisliiga.
 He also played for the Nigerian national team.
 He is the son of Gilbert and Lize Egekeze, who are natives of Nigeria.
+His brothers are Uchenna and, Kemdi and has one sister Ogechi.
+Uchenna plays basketball at Calvin University.

 Early life and college career

 Egekeze played for Huntley High School, where he was the 2014 Northwest Herald Boys Basketball Player of the Year.
 Egekeze played on three Class 4A regional champions.

 Egekeze competed in college basketball for Belmont, where he scored 1,348 career points.
 As a senior, he was the second-leading scorer (16.8 per game) and rebounder (5.0 per game) for the Bruins.
 He was named to the First-team All-Ohio Valley Conference.

 Professional career

 On July 13, 2018, Egekeze signed with the Yokohama B-Corsairs of the Japanese B.League.
 During the 2018–19 season, he also played for the Ryukyu Golden Kings and the Niigata Albirex BB from the same league.

 On September 1, 2019, Egekeze signed with the Greek club PAOK.
 The 2019–20 season was complicated for PAOK.